luciditytech/plasma-bank/README.md

 * Connected to a registry for authorization to participate in banking.
 * Depositing of ERC-20 token.
-  * Locking of deposit to increase voting power.
 * Withdrawal based on latest valid Sidechain state.

 ## Prerequisites